dan-wright-1/Home-Analysis-Data-Prep/README.md

    * Data Cleaning: Identified and resolved missing data in the wide dataset, ensuring that key columns had no `NA` values.
    * Data Conversion: Transformed price and percentage columns to numeric values and applied unit labels for clarity (e.g., `price_usd`).
-   * Pivoting: Consolidated the long dataset by pivoting attribute data to wide format, creating new indicator columns.
+   * Pivoting: Consolidated the long dataset by pivoting attribute data to a wide format, creating new indicator columns.
    * Joining Data: Merged the cleaned wide and long datasets using the `id` column.

 2. **Feature Engineering:**